Tour de Pologne

-Until 1952 the race was held sporadically, but since then it has been an annual race.
+The race was held periodically until 1952, after which it became an annual event.
 Until early 1993 the race was open to amateur cyclists only and most of its winners came from Poland.
 Since 2009, the race has been taking place between July and August.

 The international cycling association, the Union Cycliste Internationale (UCI), made TdP part of the UCI ProTour in 2005, and part of the UCI World Tour, cycling's highest level of professional men's races, in 2009.
 In 2016, the three-stage women's competition Tour de Pologne kobiet was organised one day after the last men's stage.
 Three riders, Dariusz Baranowski, Andrzej Mierzejewski and Marian Więckowski, share the record of most wins, with three each.

 History

 Beginnings

-The initial concept of the TdP's multi-stage format was modeled after the popular Tour de France.
+The initial concept of the TdP's multi-stage format was modelled after the popular Tour de France.
 The proposal for organizing the event was submitted jointly by the Warsaw Cycling Society and the Przegląd Sportowy sports newspaper published in Kraków.
 Thanks to their initiative, a Wyścig Dookoła Polski (Race Around Poland, the original name of the TdP) was held in the summer of 1928.
 The historic first edition of the race took place from 7–11 September 1928.
 71 cyclists rode almost 1,500 km — the winner was Felix Więcek from the Bydgoszcz Cycling Club.
 The honorary patrons of the race included President of the Second Polish Republic Ignacy Mościcki while the President of the Honorary Committee was Marshal Józef Piłsudski.

 Until the outbreak of World War II, the TdP took place four times, two of which — in the years 1937 and 1939 - were won by the "Tiger of the Roads" - Bolesław Napierała.

 The early races differed significantly from today's.
 The stages were much longer (often a distance of 300 km), and riders repeatedly caught flat tires on stone-chipped roads, and made stops at local restaurants.